IIITLucknowSWEngg/CSITTeam004/Assignment1/URD.md

-# **User Requirements Document (URD) for Pixello** (Based on Stakeholder Interviews)
+# **User Requirements Document (URD) for Pixello**

 ---

 ## **Introduction**
-This document consolidates the insights and expectations gathered through interviews with various stakeholders for the Pixello project, an Instagram-like social media platform.
-Each section reflects the perspectives, challenges, and needs expressed by stakeholders, ensuring their voices shape the development and functionality of Pixello.
+This document consolidates the insights and expectations gathered through interviews with us, the stakeholders, for the Pixello project, an Instagram-like social media platform.
+Each section reflects our perspectives, challenges, and needs, ensuring our voices shape the development and functionality of Pixello.

 ---